Contact us

 Collectively, these measures introduce a more discretionary, outcome-focused pathway to settlement, reducing the predictability of the current rules.

-It has also been clarified that the proposed changes would not affect individuals who already hold ILR, those with settled or pre-settled status under the EU Settlement Scheme, or those granted status under the Windrush arrangements.
+The Government has stated its intention to apply the revised criteria to individuals already in the UK who have not yet secured settlement, which is among the most controversial elements of the proposals.
+It has, however, confirmed that the changes would not affect those who already hold ILR, those with settled or pre-settled status under the EU Settlement Scheme, or those granted status under the Windrush arrangements.

-In parallel with the Government’s consultation, the Home Affairs Select Committee conducted a separate inquiry into the broader policy implications of reforming the ILR framework.
-That inquiry, which concluded on 2 December 2025, gathered evidence from legal practitioners, employers, representative organisations and other stakeholders within the immigration sector.
+The consultation closed on 12 February 2026; as of June 2026 the Government’s formal response has not been published.
+In parallel, the Home Affairs Select Committee conducted a separate inquiry into the broader policy implications of reforming the ILR framework, gathering evidence from legal practitioners, employers, representative organisations and other stakeholders.

 Implications for employers and sponsored workers